JosephSKh/DropdownTree/README.md

 - `dataAttrs` an array of object which will add data attributes for each `li` element
 - `data` is an another arraay of sub elements with the same attributes
 - `href` is the HREF of the `a` element inside the `li` current element
-- `multiSelect` adds checkboxes and allows multi selection for multi elements in the dropdown

 #DataAttrs Description: